Word page

 Common questions

 • How do you pronounce duffer?
-It is usually pronounced DUF-er.
+It is commonly pronounced DUF-er.